projectcalico/calico/about/about-network-policy.md

 - policy ordering/priority
 - deny and log actions in rules
-- more flexible match criteria for applying policies and in policy rules, including matching on Kubernetes ServiceAccounts, and (if using Istio & Envoy) cryptographic identity and layer 5-7 match criteria such as HTTP(S) & GRPC URLs.
+- more flexible match criteria for applying policies and in policy rules, including matching on Kubernetes ServiceAccounts, and (if using Istio & Envoy) cryptographic identity and layer 5-7 match criteria such as HTTP & gRPC URLs.
 - ability to reference non-Kubernetes workloads in polices, including matching on [NetworkSets]({{site.baseurl}}/reference/resources/networkset) in policy rules